cabp393/chilean-birds/species/gray-headed-albatross.md

 Length: 80 - 85 cm.<br>
 Wingspan: 220 cm.<br>
 Weight: 2.5 - 4.3 kg.<br><br>
 Gray head and neck, softer on forehead, sides of face, throat and rear neck.
 Dark slate spot over the eye and a white crescent under the eye.
 Dark gray back.
 Supracaudales, subcaudales, chest and abdomen white.
 Wings dark gray above; dark gray below the front half and white the rest with a dark gray rear edge.
 Dark gray tail.
 Blue legs with pink membrane.
-Black bill with vertex
+Black bill with vertex.

 ## FOOD